-Newberry Volcano is the largest volcano in the Cascades volcanic arc as can be seen in the photo above.
+Newberry Volcano Newberry Volcano is the largest volcano in the Cascades volcanic arc as can be seen in the photo above.
 Just its central caldera encompasses a four by five mile depression that was formed about 75,000 years ago.
 The caldera's two lakes, Paulina and East are fed in part by active hot springs heated by magma deep beneath the caldera.
 The lakes are separated by a large pumice cone.
 Big Obsidian Flow, 1,300 years old is the youngest flow on the volcano.
 The volcano's highest point, Paulina Peak (7,984 feet) can be reached by car and offers amazing views in every direction.
 Originally starting as a three-hour car tour Hwy 138, returning to Hwy 97.
-There are some world famous fishing spots, camping and activities galore!
+There are some und the Newberry Crater, the trail has morphed world famous fishing spots, camping and activities a three-loop tour of the region: the High ties galore!
 The Desert sunsets, geology and history are featured in loop three- The High Desert Oregon Outback Loop!
-You will turn southeast off Hwy 97 to Hwy 31 and head to Fort Rock, the State Starting in La Pine you can take the first loop Park and Heritage Village Museum in the first little farm community.
+You will turn southeast off Hwy 97 to Hwy 31 and head to Fort Rock, the State Park and Heritage Village Museum in the first little farm community.
 From there drive to Christmas Valley- a farming and ranching community and home to many sights such as Crack-in the-Ground and the Black Hills, back to Silver Lake, home of the Cowboy Dinner Tree and on to Summer Lake and Paisley on Hwy 31.

-Just a few of the Annua I Events !
+Just a few of La Pine's Annual Events!

-La Pine Rhubarb Festival June 17-18, '22
+La Pine Rhubarb Festival June '24

-Fairy Home & Garden Art Tour June 24-26 , '22
+Fairy Home & Garden Art Tour June '24

-High Lakes Car Club Vintage Car Show June 25, '22
+High Lakes Car Club Vintage Car Show June '24

-La Pine Frontier Days July 1-4, '22
+La Pine Frontier Days July '24

-La Pine Rodeo July 2-4, '22
+La Pine Rodeo July '24

 Trunk 'R Treat & Treat Tour Oct.
-31, '22

-La Pine Christmas Bazaar Dec.
-2 & 3, '22
+31 '24

 Christmas Lights Parade Dec.
-3, '22
+'24

-All You Can Eat Crab Feed March 11, '23
+All You Can Eat Crab Feed March'23

-Red, White & Blue-grass Festival Aug 18 & 19, '23
+Red, White & Blue-grass Festival Aug.
+'23

-Chamber Awards Banquet April 22, '23
+Chamber Awards Banquet April '23

-FOR MORE INFORMATION ON ALL OF THE EVENTS IN LA PINE - Call the La Pine Chamber at 541-536-9771-or check out the calendar at www.lapine.org
+FOR MORE INFORMATION ON

+ALL OF THE EVENTS IN LA

+PINE - Call the La Pine Chamber of

+Commerce at 541 536 9771 - or check

+out the calendar at www.lapine.org